 Schedule: The schedule of time when the Guest Zone will be active.
 The schedule may be set to Always, which will allow the particular service to always be enabled.
 You can create your own times in the Tools > Schedules section or click Add New.

-Wireless Enter a wireless network name (SSID) that is different Network Name: from your main wireless network.
+Wireless Enter a Wireless Network Name (SSID) that is Network Name: different from your main wireless network.

 Enable Routing Check to allow network connectivity between the Between Zones: different zones created.

 IPv6 Firewall